Pendu/Advanced-Retreival-and-Re-ranking/docs/source/expert_perspectives.rst

 2. **Distillation is essential** for production—train with expensive teachers (cross-encoders, LLMs), deploy with efficient students (bi-encoders, small LLMs).

-3. **BM25 remains a strong baseline**—40% of queries are handled better by lexical matching than neural methods (Hagström's finding).
+3. **BM25 remains a strong baseline**—a significant portion of queries (particularly keyword-heavy or domain-specific) are handled better by lexical matching than neural methods (per Hagström et al.'s analysis).

 4. **Late interaction bridges the gap**—ColBERT-style architectures offer the best accuracy-efficiency trade-off for many applications.